skip to Main Content

 Puppies have LOTS of energy, and if you don’t provide them with opportunities to work it off, they will take matters into their own paws (or teeth).

 One of my favorite interactive toys is the Chuckit!
 Ball Launcher.
-It’s one of the best ways to make sure that you’re puppy’s stamina for chasing a ball doesn’t outlast your arm.
+It’s one of the best ways to make sure that your puppy’s stamina for chasing a ball doesn’t outlast your arm.

 It’s also a good idea to walk or play with your puppy at about the same time every day.
 Dogs (even the really young ones) appreciate predictability.
-Try to establish a routine so that everything in puppy’s life — waking up, eating, potty time, playing, and rest — follow a fairly predictable schedule.
+Try to establish a routine so that everything in your puppy’s life—waking up, eating, potty time, playing, and rest—follows a fairly predictable schedule.
 This will help keep him out of trouble.

-Toys for puppies are usually smaller and softer than those designed for older dogs.
-It’s important to avoid hard bones, as these can damage delicate puppy teeth and prevent his adult teeth from growing in properly.
+The appropriate chew toys for puppies are usually smaller and softer than those designed for older dogs.
+It’s important to avoid hard bones, as these can damage delicate puppy teeth and prevent his adult teeth from growing properly.

-Never give a puppy (or any dog for that matter) a toy that has parts that could easily be chewed off and swallowed.
-No matter what toys you “chews” for your pup, make sure that you inspect them regularly for loose parts or threads that could be swallowed, and replace them before they become a choking hazard.
+Never give a puppy (or any dog, for that matter) a toy that has parts that could easily be chewed off and swallowed.
+No matter what toys you “chews” for your pup, make sure that you inspect them regularly for loose parts or threads that could be swallowed and replace them before they become a choking hazard.
+Be sure that someone is always around to supervise your puppy chewing on these toys.

 Kong Puppy Binky Toy.
 Kong makes a full line of puppy-sized toys, but the adorable binky shape makes this one of my personal faves!
-These chew toys also dispense treats, so they’ll not only sooth puppy’s teeth and gums, they’ll keep his little doggy brain busy too.
+These chew toys also dispense treats, so they’ll not only soothe your puppy’s teeth and gums, but they’ll keep his little doggy brain busy too.

-I give these rings to my puppy, Tulip, and they not only soothe her teeth and gums, but they keep her busy for a good period of time.
-For extra relief try throwing it in the freezer for a few minutes before your pup begins chewing.
+I give these rings to my puppy, Tulip, and they not only soothe her teeth and gums but also keep her busy for a good period of time.
+For extra relief, try throwing it in the freezer for a few minutes before your pup begins chewing.

-Balls.
 A traditional game of fetch will keep your pup active without totally wearing you out.
-My favorite puppy fetch toys are these Kong Squeakair Tennis Balls and this Gnawsome squeeking teething ball.
+My favorite puppy fetch toys are these Kong Squeakair Tennis Balls and this Gnawsome squeaking teething ball.

-The teething ball feels good on puppy’s teeth and cleans their teeth and gums as well.
+The teething ball feels good on your puppy’s teeth and cleans their teeth and gums as well.

-Stuffed Animals.
 Every puppy needs a buddy, even if it’s stuffed!
+When choosing stuffed toys for your puppy, it’s crucial to pick ones that are safe and durable.
 My two favorites are this organic cotton bunny rabbit and this Kong stuffed teddy bear.
-The bunny is a perfect bedtime companion!
+The bunny makes a perfect bedtime companion with its soft fabric, ideal for snuggling.

 Chilled carrots.
 A carrot will give your puppy something cold to soothe his gums, and it’s a nutritious treat too.
 Since carrots are high in fiber, limit your pup to no more than one a day to avoid upsetting his tummy.
 I’ve seen a single carrot piece keep a puppy entertained for twenty minutes!
 A big bonus for busy puppy parents.